ic-labs/django-icekit/docs/publishing.md

 To use ICEKit Publishing in your project:

+* make sure you install ICEKit with the optional 'publishing' extra to get any required libraries, e.g. in your *setup.py* include something like:
+  'django-icekit[forms,search,publishing]'
 * add 'icekit.publishing' to `INSTALLED_APPS`
 * add 'icekit.publishing.middleware.PublishingMiddleware' to `MIDDLEWARE_CLASSES`
+* if you are using Fluent Pages in your project add the setting `FLUENT_PAGES_PARENT_ADMIN_MIXIN` with the value 'icekit.publishing.admin.ICEKitFluentPagesParentAdminMixin'

 Once set up in this way, the page and plugin models defined in ICEKit such as `ArticlePage` and `SlideShow` will gain publishing features in your project.